Log-regularity of monoid algebras: Abstract

 \section{Abstract}

 Local log-regular rings are Cohen--Macaulay local domains introduced by Kazuya Kato to expand the theory of toric varieties without a base.
 In this note, we show that local rings of monoid algebras over regular rings are log-regular.
+As a corollary, we show that monoid algebras are log-regular rings.